ga4gh/va-spec/schema/va-spec/base/def/DataSet.rst

 **Information Model**

-Some DataSet attributes are inherited from :ref:`InformationEntity`.
+Some DataSet attributes are inherited from :ref:`gks-core:Entity`.

 .. list-table::
    :class: clean-wrap